All planning checklists

 Research local pubs or eateries for one evening

-The Anchor Inn at Seatown offers stunning coastal views and excellent food, or The Smugglers Inn in Osmington Mills for character.
+The Anchor Inn at Seatown has coastal views; The Smugglers Inn in Osmington Mills has real character.

 Complex·High impact